 Specific research interests and past projects include:

-· Effects of chemicals, ionizing radiation, and UV radiation on DNA damage in aquatic organisms.
+· DNA damage and oxidative stress in aquatic organisms.

 · Effects of chemicals, radiation, and human land use on population genetic diversity and evolution of resistance in fish and amphibians.

-· Toxicokinetics of perchlorate in fish and frogs.
+· Effects of thyroid-disrupting compounds in fish and frogs.

 Current research projects include:

-· Conservation genetics of gopher frogs and gopher tortoises impacted by chemical pollution and habitat modification on military bases.
-Click here for more information.
+· Conservation genetics and oxidative stress in gopher tortoises impacted by chemical pollution and habitat modification on military bases.

-· Effects of microcystins on fish alone and in combination with other chemicals.
+· Effects of nanoparticles on metamorphosis and thyroid homeostasis in frogs